2022 spring bear hunting forecast

-All hunters who purchase a 2020 spring bear tag are required to report their hunt results online or by phone (1-866-947-6339) no later than Jan.
-31, 2021.
+All hunters who purchase a 2021 spring bear tag are required to report their hunt results ODFW license agent no later than Jan.
+31, 2022.
 Reporting is required even for those who did not hunt or were unsuccessful.
-ODFW uses this information to determine harvest and effort and set future hunting regulations.
+ODFW uses this information to determine harvest and effort, and set future hunting regulations. or at an

-See the district reports below for more information about local conditions and check the Recreation Report for periodic updates.
+See the district reports below for more information about local conditions and check the for periodic updates.

 Damage information indicates that bears are distributed throughout Saddle Mt Unit, but in higher densities in the western half of the unit.
-There are very few bear damage complaints and very few bears harvested in the Scappoose Unit, when compared to other wildlife management units in the Coast Range.
-To find bears, hunters need to concentrate their scouting and hunting efforts early in the season near food sources like skunk cabbage (typically found along riparian zones and wet bottomlands) and grass patches found on south and southwest facing slopes.
-Bear activity should improve towards the middle or the end of the season, depending on the weather patterns.
+There are very few bear damage complaints and very few bears harvested in the Scappoose Unit.
+To find bears, hunters need to concentrate their scouting and hunting efforts early in the season near food sources like skunk cabbage (typically found along riparian zones and wet bottomlands) and grass patches on south and southwest facing slopes.
+Bear activity should improve as weather patterns move away from freezing snaps and become more stable.

 Locations: See the Oregon Hunting Access Map.
-In the Saddle Mtn.
-Unit, road access is available in the Clatsop State Forest.
+In the Saddle Mtn. unit, road access is available in the Clatsop State Forest.
 Non-motorized access to many private industrial forestlands is available, but check with the landowner before you enter their lands.
-For example, Weyerhaeuser now charges a fee for hunters on most of its lands.
 Expect Hampton Affiliates land in Clatsop County to be closed to entry.
-The Scappoose Unit has very little public land available to hunt and bears will be found primarily on private industrial forestlands.
+The Scappoose Unit has very little public land available to hunt, and bears will be found primarily on private industrial forestlands.
 Contact private industrial forestland managers or go on-line to determine access policies.
 Hunters are reminded to read and follow all rules posted near entry gates to private industrial forestland.

-Also, black bear concentrations tend to be highest in the western portion of the units, especially in the southwestern corner of the Trask Unit.
-With current weather conditions, hunters should concentrate in river and creek bottoms and south-facing grassy slopes with new plant growth.
-Again, predator calling can be very productive, especially if you know bears are in the area.
+Black bear concentrations tend to be highest in the western portion of the units, especially in the southwestern corner of the Trask Unit.

 Locations: See the Oregon Hunting Access Map.
 State and federal lands in these units include the Tillamook and Clatsop state forests, Siuslaw National Forest and scattered BLM parcels.
 Some private industrial forestland owners allow spring bear hunting as well, usually on a walk-in or mountain bike-in basis.
 Hunters are reminded to contact private industrial forestland managers or go on-line to determine access policies before hunting.
 Small private forest and agriculture lands dominate the eastern side of the Trask Unit; access is typically by permission only.
 A reminder that most Weyerhaeuser lands are likely to be managed under a fee access policy.

 If you want to get out early, start along riparian corridors at lower elevations and focus on south and southwest facing slopes.
 The key to early success is to target days with some sun and mild weather.
 As green up starts to occur later in the season bears can be found feeding in clear cuts and grassy meadows.
-Obviously finding freshly torn up stumps also indicate a bear is in the area.
+Obviously finding freshly torn up stumps and scat indicate a bear is in the area.
 Bears will often feed in the same area for multiple days at a time, so these areas are good spots to target.

-Black bear hunting this spring may start well as green up is occurring in the valley bottoms and spring weather patterns are developing.
+Black bear hunting this spring should start well as green up is occurring in the valley bottoms and spring weather patterns are developing.
 Bear emergence timing from winter dormancy should be normal.
 Typically, May is the better month to hunt as bears will be on the move and vegetation growth becomes more prevalent with warmer temperatures.
-Because of recent abundant sunshinel and warmer temperatures , green-up has started.
-Timberland clear cuts are still in winter dormancy for the most part but creek bottoms and meadows are beginning to grow grass and skunk cabbage is blooming.
+Timberland clear-cuts are still in winter dormancy for the most part, but creek bottoms and meadows are beginning to grow grass and skunk cabbage is beginning to leaf.

 Locations: See the Oregon Hunting Access Map.
-Access is good on mainline forest roads but expect some roads to be impassible in April due to winter landslides, , and storm fallen trees.
-Always check with private timber landowners (e.g., Weyerhaeuser, Hancock, Starker Forests) for recreational access questions and permits.
+Access is good on mainline forest roads but expect some roads to be impassible in April due to winter landslides, and storm fallen trees.
+Always check with private timber landowners (e.g., Weyerhaeuser, Manulife -- formerly Hancock, Starker forests) for recreational access questions and permits.
 Also pay attention to the travel management restriction signs in the Stott/N Alsea TMA area.
-Siuslaw National Forest lands have many spur roads that have recently been bermed, which provide good walk-in hunting opportunity.
+Siuslaw National Forest lands have many spur roads that are bermed, which provide good walk-in hunting opportunities.
 There is a fair amount of timber harvest this spring, so hunters should expect some access roads to be closed and log truck traffic on open forest roads.

-This hunt includes all the SW Oregon wildlife management units (20-30), except within one mile of the Rogue River between Grave and Lobster creeks and the BLM North Bank Habitat Management Area in Roseburg as these areas are closed.
+This hunt includes all the southwest Oregon wildlife management units (20-30), except within one mile of the Rogue River between Grave and Lobster creeks, and the BLM North Bank Habitat Management Area in Roseburg.
+These areas are closed.